teiwei2003/cosmos-sdk/docs/ja/run-node/txs.md

     // Create a connection to the gRPC server. grpcConn := grpc.Dial(
-        "127.0.0.1:9090", // Or your gRPC server address. grpc.WithInsecure(), // The Cosmos SDK doesn't support any transport security mechanism.
+        "127.0.0.1:9090",//Or your gRPC server address.
+        grpc.WithInsecure(),//The Cosmos SDK doesn't support any transport security mechanism.
     )
     defer grpcConn.Close()